-To build up a team, I am currently looking for physicists or mathematicians with a keen interest in biological questions.
+We are looking for physicists or mathematicians with a keen interest in biological questions.
 Depending on background and interest of the candidate, work will include analytical and simulation approaches, but can also include a transition to hands on wet-lab approaches if wanted.

-I further look for biologists or bioengineers with a background in bacterial physiology, molecular genetics or related fields.
+Applications from biologists or bioengineers with a background in bacterial physiology, molecular genetics or related fields are also welcome.
 Experimentally, one research focus will be the quantitative culturing of anaerobes and the characterization of their metabolic interactions.

 If you are interested, please write Jonas an email and briefly introduce yourself and your current research interests.
 Happy to discuss then in more detail about research perspectives, specific projects, and current funding opportunities.